videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/control-remote-participant/remote-participant-media.md

   - collabration
 image: img/videosdklive-thumbnail.jpg
 sidebar_position: 1
-slug: recording-events
+slug: remote-participant-media
 ---

 # Toggle Remote Participant Media

-When hosting a meeting, its important that the host of the meeting should be able to request someones Mic or Camera to be turned on or should be able to turn them off.
+When hosting a meeting, it's important that the host of the meeting should be able to request someone's Mic or Camera to be turned on or should be able to turn them off.

 :::note
 Participant who will be controlling other participant's mic and camera should have permission **`allow_mod`** passed in the token.
 To know more about permissions [**visit here**](/react/guide/video-and-audio-calling-api-sdk/authentication-and-token).
 :::

-Before we discuss the methods and events associated with these functionality, here is how the flow would look like.
+Before we discuss the methods and events associated with this functionality, here is how the flow would look like.

 ![img1](../../../../../static/img/toggle-remote-media.png)

 ## Methods

-### enableMic()
+### `enableMic()`

 - If you wish to turn **on** the microphone of a participant, you will be calling the `enableMic()` from the `useParticipant` hook.